 Official TOEFL score reports must be sent to us in the mail.
 Photocopies or electronic TOEFL score reports will not be accepted.
 AAP requires a minimum score of 600 on the paper test, 250 on the computer-based test, and 100 on the Internet-based test.
+Please check your program’s Admissions and Application Requirements page for additional details.
 Our institutional code is 8747 Johns Hopkins Adv Acad Programs.

 Applicants should contact the test center where they took the test directly and request that test scores be sent electronically using the IELTS system.
 All IELTS test centers worldwide are able to send scores electronically.
 AAP requires a band score of 7.0.

 Official PTE Academic results must be sent to us in the mail or electronically.
 Photocopies of PTE Academic score reports will not be accepted.
 AAP requires a minimum score of 68.

 Our institutional code is Krieger School of Arts and Sciences – Advanced Academic Programs